rusd80/andersen-devops/Lesson-01/README.md

 My name is Dmitriy.
 I'm from Saint-Petersburg, Russia.
 I’m an automation engineer with 15 years of experience.
 I'm interested in computer science, programming and management methodologies such as LEAN and Kanban.
-At now become DevOPS engineer employee is my dream and challenge.
+At now become DevOps engineer employee is my dream and challenge.

 ### Why I'm interested in this course:

 ```
 1. I would improve my skills and knowledge in DevOPS instruments and philosophy.
-2. Become an DevOPS engineer is my goal.
+2. Become an DevOps engineer is my goal.
 3. It's cool, because Andersen is top IT company.
 ```